Wakeup Diet & Exercise Program Restores natural circadian rhythms

 Supplements

-• L-tyrosine.
-An amino acid that you'll find in many delicious foods, including nuts, yogurt, bananas, and avocados.
+• L-tyrosine for energy.
+An amino acid that you'll find in many delicious foods, including nuts, yogurt, bananas, & avocados.
 L-tyrosine is a precursor to epinephrine.
-Helpful in maintaining energy levels while relieving fatigue and stress.
+Helpful in maintaining energy levels while relieving fatigue & stress.
 Since the body manufactures it, L-tyrosine is a non-essential amino acid.
-This site recommends against taking a daily L-tyrosine supplement.
+Our site recommends against taking a daily L-tyrosine supplement.—The Webmaster

 Controversial Links

-• Before & after photos of amphetamine users.
+• YouTube: Before & after photos of amphetamine users.
 Beware: Very graphic.
 Not for the faint-hearted!
 Photos depict abusers.
 Yet some abusers probably don't use more methamphetamine than do users with legal prescriptions.
-In either case, the body sustains damage.
+Either way, the body sustains damage.
 The amount of damage seems to vary from individual to individual.
 In fact, predicting the amount might be difficult.
 Usually changes to the body adversely affect the skin, teeth, liver, circulatory system, brain & nervous system.
-Some of these changes outwardly resemble accelerated aging.
+Some of these changes resemble accelerated aging.

 • System-by-system.
 Artwork with image map allows you to click on a body part & read how amphetamine use damages that part.
 Beware!
 The page also includes dramatic photos of "meth mouth" (accelerated tooth erosion & decay).
 "Meth mouth" occurs due to the dental drying effects of amphetamine compounds.

 • The Meth Epidemic.
-PBS documentary on methamphetamine and its effects.
+PBS documentary on methamphetamine & its effects.
 The first section also includes information that applies equally well to other stimulants, including prescriptions that narcoleptics take.

 • Ueberman's sleep schedule induces "polyphasic sleep," more or less artificial narcolepsy.
 Alleged "advantages" of narcolepsy, such as intense, realistic dreams.
 Bucky Fuller & Thomas Edison also dispensed with normal sleep-wake cycles.
 WARNING: The person who concocted this "schedule" isn't aware of the importance of non-REM sleep.
 This author seems unconcerned that various body systems require circadian sync.
 Sleep-deprivation can weaken the immune system.
 Research has proven that sleep deprivation can be fatal.